-A Message of Divine Delight and Divine Life
+Session 1: A Message of Divine Delight and Divine Life

 There are three great principles which govern everything, namely, the ideal, the organisation and the law.
 We may interpret these principles as either God, creation and the system of the operation of everything in the universe, or we may bring it down to a more practical level of human life, a facet which has been beautifully enunciated in the form of a prayer under the aegis of Buddhist psychology, this prayer being: buddhaṁ śaraṇaṁ gacchāmi, dhammaṁ śaraṇaṁ gacchāmi, saṁghaṁ śaraṇaṁ gacchāmi.

-The ideal is conceptual, philosophical, spiritual and transcendental at the same time.
+The ideal is conceptual, philosophical, spiritual, and transcendental at the same time.
 But the organisation is what generally goes by the name of the system of the operation of this great ideal.
-We say God created the world.
+We say that God created the world.
 Let it be.
 But the world that God has created is an organic manifestation, a systematised expression and a holistic presentation of the presence of God in the space-time world of expression.

+Therefore, the law was also conceived at the same time.
+In Vedic language this principle of law is described as rita and dharma, or satya.
+In the concluding portion of the Rigveda we have a poignant, touching statement: ṛtaṁ ca satyaṁ cābhīddhāt tapaso adhyajāyata (R.V.
+10.190).
+There was rita and there was satya.
+Rita is the law of God as He Himself is, independent of the creative process.
+God is something even if there is no creation.
+That something by Himself, the That which is—bhutatathata or dharmakaya in the language of Buddhism—that is rita.
+The eternal time-transcending principle is rita, and when it manifests itself in the time process, it becomes satya.
 Hence, manifested law and eternal law are not two different things.
-The law of the world, the law of society, the law of family, the law of government and administration are not different from the law of God.
-If they stand irrelevant to the law of God; and if one has no connection with the other, they will not succeed.
-The Roman Empire fell, the Egyptian Empire fell, and the empire of the Mediterranean regions fell.
-There was a very strict law, of course, under Roman ordinance, but in spite of that it fell because it did not coincide with, set itself in harmony with, the eternity of God.
-It was an outward beauty of an architectural structure without a soul inside it.
-That is why the Roman Empire fell.
-And so is the case with all those empires that, grandiose as they appear to be, are only in the memory of people by reading history books.
+The law of the world, the law of society, the law of the family, the law of government and administration are not different from the law of God.
+If they stand irrelevant to the law of God, and if one has no connection with the other, they will not succeed.
+The Roman Empire fell, the empire of Egypt fell, and the empire of the Mediterranean regions fell.
+There was a very strict law, of course, under Roman ordinance, but it fell in spite of that because it did not coincide with, set itself in harmony with, the eternity of God.
+It was an outward beauty of an architectural structure, without a soul inside it.
+That is why the Roman Empire fell, and so is the case with all those empires that, grandiose as they appear to have been, are only in people's memories by reading history books.

 But life is not a mechanical presentation of a govern-mental system or any kind of secular presentation.
 There is no such thing as secular and there is no such thing as spiritual, one differentiated from the other.
 To speak of the secular and the spiritual is like speaking about the world and God as if they are dichotomised and one thing has no connection with the other.
 If we are to create a segmentation between the world and God, then we can create a segmentation between the spiritual and the secular, which does not exist.

 Eternity masquerades in the form of world history.
-World history, right from the Palaeolithic age till modern times, is a procession of various kinds of ups and downs and movements of human performance.
+World history, right from the Palaeolithic Age till modern times, is a procession of various kinds of ups and downs and movements of human performance.
 They are all ultimately the movements of the fingers of God.
-If we can bring all these principles together into a concentrated point, we will find that the whole universe is God manifest, organisation manifest, eternity manifest, perfection manifest, freedom manifest, joy manifest, and buoyant existence and a healthy life of every kind manifest.
+If we can bring all these principles together into a concentrated point, we will find that the whole universe is God manifest, organisation manifest, eternity manifest, perfection manifest, freedom manifest, joy manifest, and a buoyant existence and a healthy life of every kind manifest.